etsakanika/etsakanika/README.md

 - 👋 Hello there!My name is Evangelia Tsakanikas and i'm an undergraduate student at the Department of Computer science and Biomedical Informatics (http://dib.uth.gr/) at University of Thessaly in Lamia, Greece.
-- 👀 I’m interested in Artificial Intelligence, Neuroengineering, Bionanotechnology, Biomedical Engineering and Physiology.
+- 👀 I’m interested in Artificial Intelligence, Neuroengineering and Embedded Computer Systems engineering for Biomedical Applications.
-- 🌱 I’m currently learning Python and i'm already familiar with C, Java, Matlab, SQL and HTML.
+- 🌱 I’m currently learning Python and i'm already familiar with C, Java, Matlab, Arduino and SQL.

 - 📫 How to reach me: evangelia.tsakanika@gmail.com